Bullocks transporting goods

 Workers packing tree seedlings into crates for export

-Packing Shed and Nobelius Heritage Park
+Packing Shed and Nobelius Heritage Park today

 The four and a half hectare heritage site was part of the world-famous Nobelius Nursery, started in 1886 by Swedish immigrant Carl Axel Nobelius.
 The nursery exported fruit and ornamental trees to five continents.

 Carl Axel Nobelius migrated from Sweden in 1872 and with his training and experience in horticulture he quickly obtained work as a nursery assistant, and later foreman, for the prominent landscaping firm Taylor & Sangster of Toorak.
 He then worked for South Yarra nurseryman Joseph Harris.